medical basics

 The POTS and MS Connection | Understanding Dysautonomia in Multiple Sclerosis

-Understanding the Overlap Between Dysautonomia and Multiple Sclerosis Explore the POTS and MS connection, how dysautonomia overlaps with multiple sclerosis, and what it means for diagnosis, symptoms, and treatment strategies.
+Understanding the Overlap Between Dysautonomia & Multiple Sclerosis Explore the POTS and MS connection, how dysautonomia overlaps with multiple sclerosis, and what it means for diagnosis, symptoms, and treatment strategies.
 Postural Orthostatic Tachycardia Syndrome (POTS) and Multiple Sclerosis (MS) are both complex neurological conditions.
 When they appear together, the relationship can cause confusion for patients

 The POTS and MS Connection | Understanding Dysautonomia in Multiple Sclerosis Read More »